-Self Defense Every Girl Should Know
+Self-Defense Every Girl Should Know

-Self Defense Preparation is a Necessity for Every Woman
+Self-Defense Preparation Is a Necessity for Every Woman

 Unfortunately, we live in a world where people do bad things sometimes.
 We live in a world where people hurt each other sometimes.
-We live in a world where basic self defense skills are required in order to stay safe.
+We live in a world where basic self-defense skills are required in order to stay safe.

-We live in a world in which one in three women will be victims of a either an attempted or an actual rape.
+We live in a world in which one in three women will be victims of either an attempted or actual rape.
 And, we live in a world in which 86.4% of violent crimes are committed by someone who knows their victim intimately.
-(E.g. family member, romantic partner, long-term clergy, neighbor)
+(E.g. a family member, romantic partner, long-term clergy, neighbor)

 However, none of these facts mean that you need to live in fear.
 Those facts simply mean you need to be prepared.